Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Introduction

 In this work, we tackle the problem of learning robust policies in RMDPs from an alternative direction.
-As shown in Figure~\ref{fig:intro}, unlike previous works that explicitly regularize the learning process, we propose to approximately simulate the adversarial transition kernel while leaving the RL part untouched.
-In the context of RMDPs, the adversarial kernel is the one within the uncertainty set that leads to the worst possible return (see Definition~\ref{dfn:adv_kernel_def}).
-Intuitively, the idea is to situate the agent in the approximately worst scenarios for learning policies robust to perturbations.
-Our method can be applied on top of any (deep) RL algorithm, offering good scalability to high-dimensional domains.
+As shown in Figure~\ref{fig:intro}, unlike previous works that explicitly regularize the learning process, we propose to approximately sample next states from an \textbf{E}stimated \textbf{Wo}rst transition \textbf{K}ernel (EWoK) while leaving the RL part untouched.
+In RMDPs, a worst transition kernel is one within the uncertainty set that leads to the minimal possible return (see Definition~\ref{dfn:adv_kernel_def}).
+Intuitively, EWoK aims to situate the agent in the worst scenarios for learning policies robust to perturbations.
+It can be applied on top of any (deep) RL algorithm, offering good scalability to high-dimensional domains.

-Specifically, our work builds upon recent results on characterizing the adversarial transition kernel in RMDPs~\cite{PgLprmdp}. \citet{PgLprmdp} reveal that for $L_p$ uncertainty set, the adversarial kernel essentially modifies the next-state transition probability of the nominal kernel (\eg, penalizes the probability of transiting to states with high values).
-If we are able to simulate such modifications and sample next states according to the adversarial kernel, then the policy would be effectively trained under the approximated adversarial kernel and become more robust.
-However, for domains with large state spaces, the use of $L_p$ uncertainty imposes some limitations on approximating the adversarial kernel (see Section~\ref{sec:method}).
-To circumvent these limitations, we consider another commonly used uncertainty set, the KL uncertainty set~\cite{nilim2005robust,panaganti2022sample,xu2023improved,shi2022distributionally}.
-We characterize the adversarial kernel under KL uncertainty and show that it has a form amenable to simulation.
+Specifically, EWoK builds upon our theoretical insights into the relationship between a worst transition kernel and the nominal one.
+Our characterization of the worst kernel for a KL-regularized uncertainty set concludes that it essentially modifies the next-state transition probability of the nominal kernel, discouraging the transitions to states with higher values while encouraging transitions to lower-value states.
+Using this connection, we are able to sample the next states such that they are approximately distributed according to the worst transition probability.
+We establish convergence of the estimated worst kernel to the true worst kernel and present a practical algorithm suitable for high-dimensional domains.